miklb/miklb.github.com/_posts/2016-04-25-performance-is-a-feature.md

 published: true
 permalink: performance-is-a-feature
 date: 2016-4-25 0:7
-summary:Performance as a feature one small blog at a time.
+summary: Performance as a feature one small blog at a time.
 ---

  I spent last evening making the necessary tweaks to this site to get a perfect 100% score on Google's